Divij2601/Dynamic-RAG/docs/EVALUATION.md

 - **What it captures:** Whether the final answer is semantically equivalent to the known-correct answer, regardless of phrasing.
 - **What a bad score means:** The system produced an answer that is semantically divergent from the ground truth.
 This can happen even with perfect Faithfulness if the retrieved context was from the wrong documents (Plane 1 failure).
-- **Current value:** 0.81 (CLAUDE.md spec) / 0.892 (latest benchmark report, but note: only 12/29 queries were scored — the rest failed during the pipeline pass)
+- **Current value:** 0.81 (spec) / 0.892 (latest benchmark report, but note: only 12/29 queries were scored — the rest failed during the pipeline pass)
 - **Important distinction from Faithfulness:** Faithfulness measures faithfulness to retrieved context.
 E2E Accuracy measures correctness against the known ground truth.
 Both must be high for the system to be working well.

 #### Rejection Rate